 The demand for PPP loans is extremely high.
-To meet the volume of needs, automating the lending process is important to get capital into the hands of small business owners quickly.
+To meet the volume of needs, financial institutions can automate the lending process to get capital into the hands of small business owners quickly.
 There is an obvious emphasis on speed for this program.
 In fact, the Treasury just stated that the first disbursement of the loan must be made no later than 10 days after the loan is approved.
 No matter how proactive your financial institution is in gathering borrower documents, it doesn’t eliminate the fact that a lender will have to input this information later.
-Financial institutions must automate and streamline PPP loans to serve your local small businesses effectively and ensure they have the resources needed to thrive.
+Financial institutions must automate PPP loans to serve your local small businesses effectively and ensure they have the resources needed to thrive.

 Manual data entry and re-keying borrower information are both time-consuming and prone to error, further delaying borrowers from receiving loans promptly.
 Automating PPP loans is mutually beneficial to both the borrower and the lender.
 By using a third-party system, such as Sageworks SBA Lending solution, lenders can provide a portal for borrowers to apply for a PPP loan directly through the financial institution’s website – especially beneficial during social distancing.
 Borrowers can submit supporting documentation and make eligibility elections directly through the website, and applicants and participants can e-sign directly through the online application.